EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/10_transitions/README.md

 → **Done when** the first paint fades in (`appear`), and switching tabs never puts two panels in the DOM at once.

-### 3. The list — `src/components/ReleaseList.vue`
+### 2. The list — `src/transitions.css` + `src/components/ReleaseList.vue`

+1. Write the `list` set in `transitions.css`, on the model of `fade`, plus `.list-move` beside the two `-active` classes.
-1. Turn the `<ul>` into `<TransitionGroup name="list" tag="ul">`.
+2. Turn the `<ul>` into `<TransitionGroup name="list" tag="ul">`.
 Without `tag` it renders no wrapper at all — and `<li>` outside a `<ul>` is invalid markup.
-2. Add `.list-move` to the CSS, then sort by votes and watch the rows slide.
-3. They will not slide yet: add `position: absolute` to `.list-leave-active`, so a leaving row stops holding its space.
-Remove a row before and after that one line and compare.

-→ **Done when** sorting by votes slides the rows, and removing one makes its neighbours close the gap instead of jumping.

-### 4. The `key` — the bug you can type into (`src/components/ReleaseList.vue`)

-1. Type a note into the row of *Offline draft recovery*.
-2. Sort by votes.
-The note stays where it was, on a different release.
-3. `:key="index"` tells Vue "the row at position 2 is still the row at position 2", so it reuses the DOM node — and the note, the focus and any open menu stay behind.
-Key by `release.id`.
+3. Key the rows by `release.id`. `:key="index"` tells Vue "the row at position 2 is still the row at position 2", so it reuses the DOM node — type a note into *Offline draft recovery*, sort by votes, and watch the note stay behind.
+4. Sort, then remove a row: the neighbours jump.
+Add `position: absolute` to `.list-leave-active`, so a leaving row stops holding its space, and compare.

 > This is also why `<TransitionGroup>` **requires** a key: it has to know which
 > child moved in order to animate the move.

-→ **Done when** a note typed into a row is still on that same release after you sort.
+→ **Done when** sorting by votes slides the rows, a note typed into a row stays on that release through the sort, and removing a row makes its neighbours close the gap instead of jumping.

-### 5. The drawer — `src/App.vue`
+### 3. The drawer — `src/App.vue`

 Closing wipes `selected` in the same tick, so the panel goes blank before it has moved a pixel.
 Split the two: